Network License Manager

 The Network License Manager uses two types of data broadcast:

-The packets are also sent to all "Additional IP Addresses" you have added to the NLM's list
+The packets are also sent to all "Additional IP Addresses" you have added to the NLM's list.

-A data broadcast (i.e. sending data from the NLM) is sent individually to every machine which is registered in it's internal service queue.
+A data broadcast (i.e. sending data from the NLM) is sent individually to every machine which is registered in its internal service queue.

-This way network traffic is kept to a minimum (“I Can Do” packets) but error-recovery is performed on an individual basis (data packets).
+This way network traffic is kept to a minimum (“I Can Do” packets), but error-recovery is performed on an individual basis (data packets).

-Each instance of the application (meaning the NLM and the S.E.L.) uses two ports to communicate on.
+Each instance of the application (meaning the NLM and the SEL) uses two ports to communicate on.
 One TCP and one UDP port are used.

 Instance